Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ̂^↯_⊕ : A Resource Calculus With Sharing

 \subsubsection{Taking Stock}

 Up to here, we have presented our source language \lamrfail---a new resource lambda calculus with failure---and its fail-free sub-calculus \lamr.
 Based on them we defined well-typed and well-formed expressions.
 Similarly, we defined the intermediate calculus \lamrsharfail and its sub-calculus \lamrshar.
-We now move on to define \spi, the target language of our encoding: a session-typed $\pi$-calculus with non-collapsing non-determinism and failures.
+We now move on to define a translation of $\lamrfail$ into $\lamrsharfail$.